GLP1.tools

 How Trulicity Works in the Body

-Trulicity is dulaglutide — a long-acting GLP-1 receptor agonist consisting of two GLP-1 analog molecules linked to an Fc fragment of human IgG4.
-The receptor target — GLP-1 receptor — drives the downstream effects users care about: a1c reductions of 1.0-1.6% and modest weight loss. cardiovascular benefit in rewind.
+Dulaglutide is a long-acting GLP-1 analog fused to a human IgG4 Fc fragment, extending half-life to enable weekly dosing.
+The receptor target — GLP-1 receptor — drives the downstream effects users care about: a1c reduction of ~1.0–1.5% and weight loss of 2–4 kg at higher doses.

 The pharmacokinetics matter for daily use.
 Trulicity has a half-life of approximately 5 days, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (single-dose pen, no titration needed), and the typical schedule is once weekly.
+The standard route of administration is subcutaneous injection (single-dose pen), and the typical schedule is once weekly.

 For more detail on the underlying biology, see our breakdown of how Trulicity works.